davidamichelson/DIV6700/schedule.md

 - *Practice Florilegium* is due on Brightspace by 9 PM Central Time.
 Please also bring a paper copy to class.
 Pick one question to answer from these two:

 1. How did Christians fit into existing patterns of Roman conflict with Judaism?
-2. How were Christians effected by the Roman fear of factions?
+2. How were Christians affected by the Roman fear of factions?

 ### Thursday, August 31: Discussion